survivebycoding/BNRA/README.md

 In the folder you will have the following:

-    1. bnra.m - BNRA MATLAB script</li>
+    1. bnra.m - BNRA MATLAB script
-    2. sample - folder containing some signaling pathways from KEGG in XML format</li>
+    2. sample - folder containing some signaling pathways from KEGG in XML format

 1. Open Matlab on Windows.